Wing (building)

 A wing is part of a building – or any feature of a building – that is subordinate to the main, central structure.
 The individual wings may directly adjoin the main building or may be built separately and joined to it by a connecting structure such as a colonnade or pergola.
 New buildings may incorporate wings from the outset or these may be added at a later date as part of an expansion or remodelling.

 History

 In Classical and Palladian buildings, the wings are smaller buildings either side of the corps de logis and joined to it by quadrants or colonnades, partially projecting forward to form a court or cour d'honneur.
+They may also be an integral part of the principal block and be emphasised by any combination of a change in height, profile, colour, material, and ornament.

 In medieval and early modern times, kings, princes and nobles upgraded their palaces, stately homes and villas in order to improve their outward appearance.
 The larger the building complex, the wealthier and more powerful the owner would seem to the beholder.
 The Palace of Versailles, the Lateran Palace in Rome and Sanssouci Palace in Potsdam are well known examples of a large number of particularly grand palaces or stately homes.